Kenny Chesney: Career

-Hemingway's Whiskey (2010–2011)

 In July 2010, Chesney released "The Boys of Fall" as the lead-off single from his album Hemingway's Whiskey, which was released in September 2010.
-The song hit No. 1 on the Hot Country Songs chart for the week of October 9, 2010, marking Chesney's eighteenth number one hit.
+The song reached No. 1 on the Hot Country Songs chart for the week of October 9, 2010.
+That year, Chesney produced a documentary for ESPN titled The Boys of Fall based on his song of the same name.
+Hemingway's Whiskey topped both the Billboard 200 and the Top Country Albums Chart, and has since been certified double platinum by the RIAA.

-He then appeared at the 44th Annual Country Music Awards on November 10, 2010.
+In November 2010, Chesney performed at the 44th Annual Country Music Awards.

 The second single from Hemingway's Whiskey, "Somewhere with You", was released in November 2010.
 The song debuted at No. 35 on the country chart for the week of November 6, 2010.
-Both it and its followup, "Live a Little", went to number 1 on the country charts.
+Both it and its followup, "Live a Little", reached number 1 on the country charts.
 The next single was "You and Tequila", co-written and originally recorded by Deana Carter.
-Chesney's rendition, which featured Grace Potter on backing vocals, went to number 3.
-After it, "Reality" also went to number 1.
+Chesney's rendition, which featured Grace Potter on backing vocals, reached number 3.
+"Reality" reached number 1.

-Chesney produced and narrated a biographical film, The Color Orange, on his favorite football player growing up, University of Tennessee quarterback and Canadian Football League hall-of-fame Condredge Holloway.
+Chesney produced and narrated a biographical film, The Color Orange, on his favorite football player growing up, Tennessee Volunteers football quarterback and Canadian Football League hall-of-fame Condredge Holloway.
 The film was produced for ESPN's "Year of the Quarterback" series, and premiered on February 20, 2011.

-Welcome to the Fishbowl (2012)

 Chesney released his fourteenth studio album, Welcome to the Fishbowl, on June 19, 2012.
 Its lead-off single, a Tim McGraw duet titled "Feel Like a Rock Star", debuted at number 13 on the country charts, making it the second-highest debuting country song since the Billboard charts were first tabulated via Nielsen SoundScan, and the highest-debuting duet on that chart.
-Despite its high debut, the song peaked at number 11 only six weeks later before falling.
+The song peaked at number 11.
+The album failed to top the Billboard 200 peaking at number 2 however it did top the Country Album Charts.
+It has since been certified platinum by the RIAA.